89 English Words That Come from Other Languages [with Pronunciation and Examples]

 An “entrepreneur” is a person who starts their own company.
 Other common forms of the word include “entrepreneurship” (a noun) or “entrepreneurial” (an adjective).

 Elon Musk, the man who started SpaceX and Tesla Motors, is one of the most famous entrepreneurs in the world.

 This phrase describes making a social mistake.
-Listen to the pronunciation here, since it has several silent letters, including the “x” and the “s.”
+It has several silent letters, including the “x” and the “s.”

 I committed a pretty big faux pas last night.
 I kept trying to offer Maria beers, but I completely forgot that she stopped drinking alcohol three years ago!